Hoi An Old Town Ticket, Entrance Fees & Sites

 When the Chinese migrated to Hoi An and other regions in Vietnam, they built assembly halls as places to conduct business, socialise, and keep Chinese traditions alive.
 Similarly they usually followed similar architectural design and layout.
 For instance including monumental gates, delightful gardens filled with ornamental flora, a large central hall, and an altar room honouring the particular gods and goddesses of that community.
 Likewise the buildings contain many antique items.
 Elaborately decorated with murals, statues and ornate artwork.
 The four assembly halls, all along Tran Phu street, in Hoi An’s Old Town, are all ticketed sightseeing places.

 Address: 176 Tran Phu – Hours: 7 a.m. to 6 p.m.

-Built in 1885 by Cantonese merchants, this impressive ornate structure is brightly decorated and contains a peaceful courtyard, in stark contrast to the busy streets outside, and an impressive traditional dragon statue.
+Built in 1885 by Cantonese merchants, this brightly decorated impressive ornate structure contains a peaceful courtyard, in stark contrast to the busy streets outside, and an impressive traditional dragon statue.

 Phúc Kiến / Fukian / Fujian

 Address: 46 Tran Phu – Hours: 8 a.m. to 5 p.m.

 Constructed in 1757, this is one of Hoi An’s grandest and most famous assembly halls.
 Initially built for social reasons, then later changed into a temple in honour of the Fujian goddess of the sea, Thien Hau, who protects sailors from danger.